pyladiesams/model-drift-beginner-dec2022/README.md

 Re-watch YouTube stream [here](link)

 ## Credits
-This workshop was set up by @pyladiesams and {your github handler}
+This workshop was set up by @pyladiesams and @EzheZhezhe